lambdaclass/aleo_minimum_anti_collusion_infrastructure/README.md

 # Aleo Voting System

+## How to use

+To use the project you need to have [nix](https://nixos.org/download.html) installed.

+Once installed on your system, run:

+`nix-shell`

+To start the server run in a second terminal:

+`make run_server`

+To use the cli run:

+`./run_cli.sh`

+To get a project technical overview, you can go to the [docs](docs)

 ## Overview

 Electronic voting system application on Aleo that implements MACI (Minimal anti-collusion infrastructure) with a simple CLI and a server.